 Ready to find your perfect small-space sofa?
 Start by measuring your room, identifying your must-have features, and exploring the many beautiful options designed specifically for compact living.
 Your stylish, comfortable, perfectly proportioned seating solution is waiting to transform your small space into something extraordinary.

-Sofas for Small spaces-Frequently Asked Questions (FAQ)
+Sofas for Small Spaces-Frequently Asked Questions (FAQ)

-Q: What’s the ideal sofa size for a 10×12 foot living room?
+Q: What’s the ideal sofa size for a 10×12-foot living room?

 A: For a 10×12 room, choose sofas between 72-80 inches long, maintaining the two-thirds rule while leaving adequate walkway space around all sides.